 The purpose of Gender Equality Monitoring is to systematically evaluate data related to gender equality at UZH.
-The Office for Gender Equality has been preparing the Gender Equality Monitoring report on behalf of the Executive Board of the University since 2007.
-The report provides concrete data on the implementation of UZH's Gender Policy Code of Conduct (PDF, 1841 KB).
+The Office for Gender Equality and Diversity has been preparing the Gender Equality Monitoring report on behalf of the Executive Board of the University since 2007.
+The report provides concrete data on the implementation of UZH's Gender Policy Code of Conduct (PDF, 1849 KB).

-As of 31 December 2017, there are two female Board members from a total of eight and one female member on the University Executive Board from a total of six members.
-Two of the University’s seven faculties and 34 of the 172 institutes, departments, clinics and centers in total are led by women.
+As of 31 December 2018, there are two female Board members from a total of seven and two female members on the University Executive Board from a total of seven members.
+One of the University’s seven faculties and 31 of the 181 institutes, departments, clinics and centers in total are led by women.

-From the 663 professorships (full, associate and assistant professorships) in total, 155 or 23.4% are women.
-In 2017, 18.8% of promoted professors were women, and almost 34% of appointments concerned female professors.
+From the 676 professorships (full, associate and assistant professorships) in total, 24.4% are women.
 The share of female professors has been increasing very slowly and in small increments each year.